Early Childhood Programs Overview

 HEAD START / EARLY HEAD START

-The Head Start program provides grants to local public and private non-profit and for-profit agencies to provide comprehensive child development services to economically disadvantaged children and families, with a special focus on helping preschoolers develop the early reading and math skills they need to be successful in school.
-In FY 1995, the Early Head Start program was established to serve children from birth to three years of age in recognition of the mounting evidence that the earliest years matter a great deal to children's growth and development.
-Head Start programs promote school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services to enrolled children and families.
-They engage parents in their children's learning and help them in making progress toward their educational, literacy and employment goals.
-Significant emphasis is placed on the involvement of parents in the administration of local Head Start programs.
+The federal Office of Head Start provides grants to local public and private non-profit and for-profit agencies to provide comprehensive child development services to economically disadvantaged children and families, with a special focus on helping preschoolers develop school readiness skills in the areas of early reading, mathematics and social skills.
+In 1995, the Early Head Start program was established to serve children from birth to three years of age in recognition of the mounting evidence that the earliest years significantly impact children's growth and development.
+In 2003, the District School Board of Pasco County was awarded the Early Head Start grant.

 VOLUNTARY PREKINDERGARTEN (VPK)